lschellenberg/fluber/README.md

 # Fluber
-Fluber loads pictures from Flickr using the Flickr's search api.
+Fluber loads pictures from Flickr using Flickr's search api.

 The app supports landscape and portrait.
 It uses an action bar for search and shows a search history at the bottom of the search field.
-It might be that on smaller devices in landscape the seach history is invisible.
-Starting using a Presenter pattern it soon turned that paging is better done with a ViewModel.
+It might be that on smaller devices the search history is invisible in landscape.
+Starting using a Presenter pattern it soon turned out that paging is better done with a ViewModel.
+Search uses MVP and Gallery doesn't.

 The development is considered done, when: